 Thankfully, the majority of the pet dogs in Minnesota are not aggressive or dangerous.
 Unfortunately, the few that become aggressive – whether due to human neglect, a physiological issue, or for some other reason – can still do immense damage if they’re allowed to run loose.

 If you have been injured by a dog attack, you know how traumatizing the situation can be.
-You may have new medical needs that must be addressed, not to mention fear and possible post-traumatic stress disorder as a result of the attack.
+You may have new medical needs that must be addressed, not to mention fear and possibly post-traumatic stress disorder as a result of the attack.
 Our MN dog bite attack attorneys believe a dog’s owner should be held responsible for the pain and damage they inflict.
 We’ll help you build a case and obtain compensation for your injuries.

 Purpose of A Personal Injury Lawsuit